DolphDev/PSV/readme.md

-When you are ready to output a dataset, you can use the `FatStax` object's `output` method.
+When you are ready to output a dataset, you can use the `Api` object's `output` method.

     api.output("dataset-output/Example-Output.csv", columns=columns, encoding="utf-8", quote_all=True)